How many EVs are registered in Wyoming?

 Most programs, including NEVI, are focused on Level 3/Direct Current Fast Chargers (DCFC).

-While in Level 2 chargers are not uncommon, no Federal funding for Level 2 chargers is available at this time.
+While in Level 2 chargers are common, no Federal funding for Level 2 chargers is available at this time.

 The most common type of connectors are the Combined Charging System (CCS) connectors, with the Tesla North American Charging Standard (NACS) charger becoming increasingly common.